LukeShortCloud/rootpages/src/commands/openstack.rst

    :header: Usage, Explanation
    :widths: 20, 20

-   "node list", "list all bare-metal servers deployed by Ironic" "node manage <NODE>", "place a node into the ""manageable"" state" "node provide <NODE>", "place a node into the ""available"" state" node unset <NODE> --property capabilities, remove all capabilities introspection data save <NODE>, display the JSON output of the introspection data for a specific node
+   node list, list all bare-metal servers deployed by Ironic node maintenance set <NODE>, turn maintenance mode on to disallow it from having health checks or being in new deployments node maintenance unset <NODE>, turn off maintenance mode node manage <NODE>, place a node into the ""manageable"" state to allow for introspection node provide <NODE>, place a node into the ""available"" state to allow for deployment node unset <NODE> --property capabilities, remove all capabilities introspection abort <NODE>, stop introspection introspection data save <NODE>, display the JSON output of the introspection data for a specific node

 .. csv-table::